 - Haemoband PLUS, an improved version of the original Haemoband, both offered by Haemoband Surgical, is used in the rubber band litigation (RBL) clinical treatment of hemorrhoids.
 Denroy Plastics, Ltd., manufactures the injection-molded plastic device and individually molded latex-free bands in its recently installed the room facility.

 The evolving medical landscape includes devices that rely on injection molded plastic components for precision and performance.
-Partnering with an experienced injection molder is essential, especially one with Scientific Molding engineers.
-Find out more in our whitepaper, The Importance of Scientific Molding in Medical Device Manufacturing.
-Click the button below to download your free copy.
+Partnering with an experienced injection molder is essential, especially one holding MedAccred Plastics accreditation and a team of engineers with deep knowledge of scientific molding.
+Learn more in our whitepaper, The Importance of Scientific Molding in Medical Device Manufacturing.
+Click the button below to access your copy now!